Looking Glass (band): History

-The group had the #1 hit single for the week of August 26, 1972 with "Brandy (You're a Fine Girl)", written by Lurie; and also a Top 40 hit "Jimmy Loves Mary-Anne" (1973), subsequently recorded by Josie Cotton.
+The group had the #1 hit single for the week of August 26, 1972, with "Brandy (You're a Fine Girl)", written by Lurie; and also a Top 40 hit "Jimmy Loves Mary-Anne" (1973), subsequently recorded by Josie Cotton.
 "Brandy (You're a Fine Girl)" was released in the US in June 1972.
 It topped the Billboard Hot 100 for one week and remained on the chart for 16 weeks.
 This disc, their only million seller, was certified gold by the RIAA on August 9, 1972.

 Guitarist Brendan Harkin joined Looking Glass in early 1974, and Lurie left soon afterward to pursue a solo career, replaced by Michael Lee Smith, a singer from Georgia.
 Later that same year, the group changed its name to Fallen Angels.
 After Richie Ranno joined as second guitarist in September 1975, keyboardist Gonsky departed, and by late 1975, Fallen Angels's name had changed once again to Starz.
-Lurie appeared as a solo artist with "Your Love Song," an entry on Billboard's "Easy Listening" chart in 1974.

-Sweval died on January 23, 1990, having succumbed to AIDS.